 The contribution of this work is the development of different graph-based views for correctness debugging constraint programs and the proposal of debugging methodologies based on these views for frequently occurring incorrect behavior of constraint programs.
-Furthermore, the techniques are extended to be able to handle large problems.
+Furthermore, we propose techniques for handling large problems.

 To prove the viability of our approach, we have designed and implemented an interactive tool, the Constraint Investigator, that allows the user to investigate the state of constraints and variables in a constraint solver by analyzing the corresponding graph views.
-The Investigator meets the following requirements:
+The Investigator is characterized by the following points:

-- It can deal with large problems. - It is not restricted to any specific constraint system. - It provides intuitive data presentation and interaction, while affording detailed insights about the solver. - It is fully configurable by the user. - It requires no changes to the actual constraint program. - It is suitable for users at different levels of expertise. - It reveals operational aspects of the solver by displaying the events that trigger constraints.
+- It is not restricted to any specific constraint system. - It relies on a propagation-based constraint solver (see Section 3). - It provides intuitive data presentation and interaction, while affording detailed insights about the solver. - It is fully configurable by the user and requires no changes to the actual constraint program. - It is suitable for users at different levels of expertise. - It reveals operational aspects of the solver by displaying the events that trigger constraints.

-The Constraint Investigator is implemented in Mozart Oz [12] and the visualization of the graph views relies on daVinci [17].

-The Investigator complements the Oz Explorer [16], an interactive visual search engine, which does not take into account the aspect of constraint propagation.
+The Constraint Investigator is implemented in Mozart Oz [12] and the visualization of the graph views relies on daVinci [4].
+The Investigator complements the Oz Explorer [18], an interactive visual search engine, which does not take into account the aspect of constraint propagation.
 Both tools form the base of an integrated constraint debugging environment.

-Although the Constraint Investigator is especially designed to tackle problems concerning the accuracy of the constraint model and its implementation, it can be easily extended for performance debugging.
-For example, its graph views can be used to present execution costs of constraints such that the program code causing these costs can be quickly identified.
-Furthermore, insights gained about the structure of a constraint graph enable the programmer to improve the (propagation) performance of the corresponding program.
-Especially since operational aspects of constraint execution (see Section 3 about events) are also presented to the user.
+The Constraint Investigator can be also useful for performance debugging.
+For example, its graph views can be aumented with execution costs of constraints such that the program code causing these costs can be identified.
+Furthermore, operational aspects of constraint execution (see Section 3 about events) are revealed and can be used to improve execution performance.